-Weaning is a hard to directly advice as each child is individual and the question of when, what and how will differ according to your child’s development and your personal preferences.
+Weaning is a hard to directly advise as each child is individual and the question of when, what and how will differ according to your child’s development and your personal preferences.

 - It is a time for your child to develop an awareness of food textures and tastes.

 - Keep introducing your child to new foods.
 Keeping their diet varied increases their desire for a wider range of foods.

 - When possible make food at home, or buy organic textured puree.
 Research has shown children who are brought up on home made puree’s have a higher intake of vegetables at 7 years old due to the varied textures.

 The recommended age is 6 months.
 Some good indicators your child is ready is when they can sit unsupported and reach for objects.